 The Job

-This Virginia annular grouting project is part of Henrico County’s continuing enhancement of its water infrastructure.
-This particular tunnel is located in the Glen Allen area, and crosses Interstate 295, parallel to a railroad track and rural road.
+This Virginia annular grouting project supports Henrico County’s ongoing water infrastructure upgrades.
+The microtunnel is located in Glen Allen and crosses beneath Interstate 295, running parallel to a railroad track and a rural road.

 The Challenge